optsuite/PLMA/README.md

 | **Average** | 0.11\% | 9.68 | 37.82\% | 15.85 | 2.15\% | 2.73 | **0.10\%** | 2.29 |

 #### Taixxeyy instances
 The next table presents the average results of different algorithms on the Taixxeyy instance group, with all metrics being the mean values over 10 independent runs.
 For each class, the reported average and the [min, max] gaps are the averages of the per-instance statistics.
+The results show that PLMA delivers a low average gap of 2.38\% and a reliable worst-case performance with an average maximum gap of 3.69\%.
+This is in stark contrast to Ro-TS's highly erratic 81.01\% average gap and catastrophic failures with a maximum gap of 285.64\%.
 | | |**Ro-TS** | | | **PLMA**| |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: |
 | **Class** | **[min, max]** | **mean** | **Time** | **[min, max]** | **mean** | **Time** |